RenderKit/embree/doc/src/api/rtcInitIntersectContext.md

 the context filter function must be enabled for a scene by using the `RTC_SCENE_FLAG_CONTEXT_FILTER_FUNCTION` scene flag.

-Is is guaranteed that the pointer to the intersection context passed to a ray query is directly passed to the registered callback functions.
+It is guaranteed that the pointer to the intersection context passed to a ray query is directly passed to the registered callback functions.
 This way it is possible to attach arbitrary data to the end of the intersection context, such as a per-ray payload.